BSkyB hopes results can outshine hacking headlines

 On Tuesday, lawmakers found Rupert Murdoch unfit to run a major international company and accused News Corp of showing "wilful blindness" about the scale of hacking at the News of the World tabloid.

-Despite all the negative headlines, analysts expect the company to report higher third quarter earnings at 0700 a.m.
-British time on Wednesday.
+Despite all the negative headlines, analysts expect the company to report higher third quarter earnings at 0600 GMT on Wednesday.

 "We expect BSkyB to deliver reassuring results over the coming quarters, with scope for further cash returns," UBS analyst Polo Tang wrote in a note to clients.